-- The project title must begin with "RII Track-1:" and follow with an informative title. - If the research will involve vertebrate animals or human subjects, the appropriate boxes on the Cover Sheet must be checked and the IACUC (Institutional Animal Care and Use Committee) or IRB (Institutional Review Board) application dates and relevant assurance numbers must be given if available at the time of proposal submission.
-If the project involves either vertebrate animals or human subjects, and the appropriate boxes are not checked on the Cover Sheet, the proposal may be returned without review.
-Projects must provide the IACUC or IRB certifications and documentation to NSF when requested.
+- The project title must begin with "RII Track-1:" and follow with an informative title. - If the research will involve vertebrate animals or human subjects, the appropriate boxes on the Cover Sheet must be checked and the IACUC

+(Institutional Animal Care and Use Committee) or IRB (Institutional Review Board) application dates and relevant assurance numbers must be given if available at the time of proposal submission.

-2. Project Summary (1 page maximum).
+- 2. Project Summary (1 page maximum).
 Provide a clear vision for and description of the proposed RII Track-1 project and its potential impact.
 Briefly describe the proposed scope, activities in research and education, and their integration.
 In separate statements, provide a succinct summary of the intellectual merit and broader impacts of the proposed project.
-Proposals that do not contain the Project Summary, including an overview and separate statements on intellectual merit and broader impacts, will not be accepted by FastLane or will be returned without review.

-3. Table of Contents.
+Also briefly describe how the research activities align with the STEM research priorities in the approved jurisdiction S&T Plan.
+Proposals that do not contain the Project Summary, including an overview and separate statements on intellectual merit and broader impacts, will not be accepted by FastLane or will be returned without review. - 3.
+Table of Contents.
 Generated automatically by the system.